 Report on all access attempts rejected by Active Directory.
 This includes multiple logon failure attempts:

 UserLock’s centralized audit on all network login events allows you to easily generate detailed reports to track down security threats, support forensics and prove regulatory compliance.

 But UserLock does not stop at auditing.
 The login is the most compelling point at which to both monitor as well as stop potentially inappropriate access from ever happening.

-Through real-time monitoring and access alerts, you can add another layer to your security strategy – detection, and through UserLock’s contextual logon restrictions (time of day, which machines, how many concurrent logins, etc.) you can prevent inappropriate use of credentials and shift the model to one of prevention.
+Through real-time monitoring and access alerts, you can add another layer to your security strategy – detection, and through UserLock’s multi-factor authentication and contextual logon restrictions (time of day, which machines, how many concurrent logins, etc.) you can prevent inappropriate use of credentials and shift the model to one of prevention.

 “Logging is refreshingly clear and easy to understand.”
 Read the review on UserLock